farcaster-project/RFCs/transactions.md

 `P'`, the internal key, is a MuSig2 setup used by the `refund (e)` transaction for transmitting the second adaptor signature.

-`TapLeaf punish script`, the punish script, is a single Alice's signature with timelock constrain used by the `punish` (f) transaction.
+`TapLeaf punish script`, the punish script, is a single signature (Alice's) with timelock constraint used by the `punish` (f) transaction.

 `TapLeaf punish script`: